 This course continues the algebra sequence.
 It is primarily intended for students who plan to continue on to Precalculus.
 Topics include operations with complex numbers; functions; numeric, algebraic, and graphic techniques as applied to the following functions: polynomial, rational, radical, piecewise, and absolute value; modeling and applications using the above functions; exponential expressions and equations; logarithmic expressions and equations; Optional: conic sections.
 A graphing calculator is required for this course.
-Prerequisite: Eligible for either ENG\101E or ENG\101 and either MAT\137E or MAT\137 with a grade of "C" or better OR eligible for either ENG\101E or ENG\101 and Math placement.
-(Updated Nov.
-2014)
+Prerequisite: Eligible for either ENG101E or ENG101 and either MAT137E or MAT137 with a grade of "C" or better OR eligible for either ENG101E or ENG101 and Math placement.

-MAT\186, Precalculus (4 credits)
+MAT186, Precalculus (4 credits)

 Precalculus provides the mathematical preparation for the study of calculus.
 Topics include comparing and contrasting linear, quadratic, polynomial, rational, radical, exponential, and logarithmic function using numeric, algebraic and graphic techniques.
 Trigonometric functions will be studied extensively also using numeric, algebraic, and graphic techniques as well as right triangle trigonometry, identities, and trigonometric equations; sequences and series; and polar coordinates.
 There will be an emphasis on modeling and applications for all topics.
 A graphing calculator is required for this course.
+Prerequisite: Eligible for either ENG101E or ENG101 and MAT173 with a "C" or better Or Eligible for ENG101E or ENG101 and math placement.